-Question: Do all statistical releases identify a contact person in case of required assistance, are data manuals and/or brochures produced to educate users, and is assistance to users monitored though periodic surveys?
+Question: Do all statistical releases identify a contact person in case of required assistance, are data manuals and/or brochures produced to educate users, and is assistance to users monitored through periodic surveys?

 - Prompt and knowledgeable service and support are available to users of statistics.
-All statistical releases identify specific individuals who may be contacted by mail, telephone, facsimile, or email. - Documentation has been developed (e.g., brochures) to educate users of related datasets. - Assistance to users is monitored through periodic surveys of users.
+All statistical releases identify specific individuals who may be contacted by mail, telephone, facsimile, or email. - Documentation has been developed (e.g., brochures) to educate users of related datasets.

-Indicator 5.8 Choose one response in the respon se matrix and clarify v vith comments whenev ver necessary Contact points for 0 .25 .50 .75 1 each subject field are publicized.
-Statistical releases do not identify contact person.
+Indicator 5.8 Choose one response in the respon ise matrix and clarify v vith comments whenev er necessary Contact points for 0 .25 .50 .75 1 each subject field are publicized.
+Statistical releas- es do not identify contact person.
 Most statistical releases identify contact person in case of required assistance.
-No data manuals and/or brochures are produced to educate users and assistance to users All statistical releas- es identify contact person in case of required assis- tance.
-For limited and hard to obtain data, manuals and/or brochures are produced to educate users and All statistical releas- es identify contact person in case of required assistance.
+No data manuals and/or brochures are produced to educate users and assistance to users is not monitored.
+All statistical releas- es identify contact person in case of required assis- tance.
+For limited and hard to obtain data, manuals and/or brochures are produced to educate users and assistance to users is not monitored.
+All statistical releas- es identify contact person in case of required assistance.
 Data manuals and/or brochures are produced to educate users and assistance to users is not monitored.
-All statistical release es identify contact person in case of required assistance.
-Data manuals and/or brochures are produced to educate users and assistance to users is monitored though is not monitored. assistance to users periodic surveys. is not monitored.
+All statistical releases es identify contact person in case of required assistance Data manuals and/or brochures are produced to educate users and assistance to users is monitored though periodic surveys.